Invalid email address

 One of MightyScout’s unique capabilities is tracking and capturing influencer content generated by product seeding or gifting campaigns.

-Lesser-known ways to analyze your influencer marketing campaigns
+Other ways to analyze your influencer marketing campaigns

 There are other models for getting ROI from influencer marketing that aren't widely discussed.
 While they might not showcase glitzy numbers like the traditional metrics do, you can use them to understand the more nuanced parts of your influencer campaigns—like the correlation between how many influencers received a product and how many ended up posting about it.